 Visting favelas for Hiking

 At the top of Vidigal favela there is a mind-boggling view.
 I arrived with a handbag, cute top and shiny sunglasses.
 This was an error.
-It is a fairly amateur hike, but boasts a last stretch of steep, painful on the hamstring incline, so it is not a walk in the park as it was pitched to me.
+It is a fairly amateur hike, but boasts a last stretch of steep, painful-on-the-hamstrings-incline.
+Not a walk in the park as it was pitched to me.
 Bring water (I didn’t) and snacks to sit at the top and lap up the views.
-Think about your life up there, it is the top of the world.
+Think about your life up there, on top of the world.

 Not got anyone to go with?
 Send me a message and I’ll hook you up with a buddy!

 I think that there are few things more rewarding than volunteering and traveling abroad is a great opportunity to give back, whilst learning about your host country and community.
 Personally I have worked with the favelas in the South Zone and thus, my recommendations come from those same ones that I trust.